hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

 **Note:** The OpenAPI Generator version shown above is 5.4.0 (current version as of March 2022).
 Please keep in mind that, in the future, the location of the JAR file will change once the new version is released.
 Please take a look at the figure above to obtain the latest version number, and modify the path to download the latest *openapi-generator-cli* JAR file.

-Once the JAR file is downloaded, you can execute the following CLI at the folder where the JAR file is downloaded to display the brief information on how to use this JAR file.
+Once the JAR file is downloaded, you can execute the following CLI at the folder where the JAR file is downloaded, to display the brief information on how to use this JAR file.

 ```shell
 ~$ java -jar openapi-generator-cli.jar help